LayerManager/layman/doc/rest.md

   - **write**: Array of strings.
 Names of [users](./models.md#user) and [roles](./models.md#role) with [write access](./security.md#Authorization).
 - **bounding_box**: List of 4 floats.
 Bounding box coordinates [minx, miny, maxx, maxy] in EPSG:3857.

+Headers:
+- **X-Total-Count**: Total number of publications available from the request, taking into account all filtering parameters except `limit` and `offset`.
+Example `"247"`.
+- **Content-Range**: Indicates where in a full list of publications a partial response belongs.
+Syntax of value is `<units> <range_start>-<range_end>/<size>`.
+Value of `units` is always `items`.
+Value of `range_start` is one-based index of the first publication within the full list, or zero if no values are returned.
+Value of `range_end` is one-based index of the last publication within the full list, or zero if no values are returned.
+Example: `items 1-20/247`.

 ## Workspace Layers
 ### URL
 `/rest/workspaces/<workspace_name>/layers`